XMoney (XMN) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 XMoney Historical Price

-According to the latest data gathered on XMoney live price page, the current price of XMoney is 0.05145USD.
+According to the latest data gathered on XMoney live price page, the current price of XMoney is 0.05047USD.
 The circulating supply of XMoney(XMN) is

 In the past 24 hours, XMoney has shown a price movement of